UVADS/DS-4002/README.md

 The class meets in-person; attendance is compulsory.
 If circumstances arise that preclude attendance at a particular session, students are to notify group members and the instructor as soon as possible so that appropriate accommodations can be arranged (for example a death in the family).
-Group work outside of class is expected.
+Group work outside of class is expected (on average project teams meet once a week outside of class).
 Students will be assigned to small groups to work together on three projects throughout the semester.
 Groups will be assigned after the first two weeks of class (aka the fundamental training period, aka by Feb 7)